 - What are the greatest satisfactions you derive from your work?

-- What do you like least about your job or organization?
+- What do you find most frustrating about your job?

 - What are the most common issues or problems confronting people in your field?